-However, it’s not fun to be across the country and realize you severely underestimated the time you needed to do everything you want to do.
-At that point you’ll have to rush, which, causes a lot of stress.
-Or you might actually have to pass something up, which, causes a lot of disappointment.
+It’s no fun to be across the country and realize you severely underestimated the time needed to do everything you planned.
+At that point you’ll have to rush, which, causes a lot of stress or you might even have to pass something up, which, causes a lot of disappointment.
 Especially if you have children with you.
 Ether way, it’s not the fun road trip you planned on having.

 How Much Can You Drive?